E.T. the Extra-Terrestrial: Critical response

 Michael Sragow of Rolling Stone called Spielberg "a space age Jean Renoir. ... for the first time, [he] has put his breathtaking technical skills at the service of his deepest feelings".
 Derek Malcolm of The Guardian wrote that "E.T. is a superlative piece of popular cinema [...] a dream of childhood, brilliantly orchestrated to involve not only children but anyone able to remember being one".
 Leonard Maltin included it in his list of "100 Must-See Films of the 20th Century" as one of only two movies from the 1980s.
 Political commentator George Will was one of few to pan the film, feeling it spread subversive notions about childhood and science.

 John Nubbin reviewed E.T. for Different Worlds magazine and stated that "E.T. is a totally enjoyable film.
 The detail lavished on the movie makes it an exquisite viewing experience well above the crowd of the summer releases."

 The film holds a 99% approval rating on Rotten Tomatoes, based on 146 reviews, and an average rating of 9.2/10.
 The website's critical consensus reads: "Playing as both an exciting sci-fi adventure and a remarkable portrait of childhood, Steven Spielberg's touching tale of a homesick alien remains a piece of movie magic for young and old."
 On Metacritic, it has a weighted average score of 92/100 based on 30 reviews.
 In addition to the film's wide acclaim, President Ronald Reagan and First Lady Nancy Reagan were moved by it after a screening at the White House on June 27, 1982.
-Princess Diana was in tears after watching it.
+Diana, Princess of Wales was in tears after watching it.
 On September 17, 1982, it was screened at the United Nations, and Spielberg received a UN Peace Medal.
 CinemaScore reported that audiences polled during the opening weekend gave the film a rare "A+" grade, the first film to earn that grade.